 The 2008 Le Chanceaux is again very elegant on the bouquet but perhaps more intense in aroma and flavor then the 2007 vintage.
 It shows a sweet aroma core of red fruit, nuances of raspberry liqueur and black currant – this is a bouquet that is intriguing, one can keep going back to it to pick out additional nuances of fruit as it opens.
 The wine has good density and good acidity.
 Fine grained tannins linger delicately.

 The 2009 Le Chanceaux shows a bouquet different than the other vintages (this was the only vintage that did not have a percentage of new French Oak during the aging).
 The nose was a bit closed during our tasting and took some more time to open up compared to the other vintages.
-Notes of vanilla, a tobacco smoke and red cherry shows.
-On the palate there is plum and raspberry flavors – more high toned fruit rather than darker fruits.
-Of all the vintages this wine has the most obvious acidity – it is mouth watering especially on the finish which shows a nice tartness.
+Notes of vanilla, a tobacco smoke and red cherry show on the bouquet.
+On the palate there is plum and raspberry flavors – more high-toned fruit rather than darker fruits.
+Of all the vintages this wine has the most obvious acidity – it is mouthwatering especially on the finish which shows a nice tartness.

-Most of Susan’s tiny production (usually no more than 200 cases per year) is sold direct to consumer – via her website.
-However later in 2015 her wine including a one barrel amount of Sauvignon blanc (not estate grown) will be available at Silenus Vintners (a cooperative winery and tasting room just south of Yountville).
-Serious wine enthusiasts can reach out to Susan once her wines are available at Silenus for a personalized tasting.
+Most of Susan’s tiny production (usually no more than 200 cases per year) is sold primarily direct to consumer – via her website.
+However, for a short time her wine including a one-barrel amount of Sauvignon Blanc (not estate grown) was available at Silenus Vintners (a cooperative winery and tasting room just south of Yountville).
+Serious wine enthusiasts can reach out to Susan for a personalized tasting.